MystenLabs/sui/doc/src/learn/sui-glossary.md

 * *Owned* - the object can be modified only by its owner.
 * *Shared* - the object can be modified by anyone.

-Immutable objects are always considered "shared", in the sense that they do not have an owner.
+Immutable objects do not need this distinction because they have no owner.

 For more information, see [Sui Objects](../build/objects.md).